imaginationagents/mlk-page/src/perspectives/young.md

-# Andrew Young reflects on his struggle in the civil-rights movement

-By Mary Elizabeth Cronin
-Seattle Times staff reporter

 A pillow fight broke out at Memphis' Lorraine Motel on the afternoon the Rev. Dr. Martin Luther King Jr. was assassinated.

 King and the Rev. Ralph Abernathy each lifted a pillow and pummeled Andrew Young, who had just returned from a day spent in court.
 He had been negotiating to remove the federal restraining order temporarily halting a march in support of the Memphis garbage workers' strike.